 Gas cooktops are available in many sizes, with their widths ranging anywhere from the smaller 12 inches or 30 centimeters to more extended ones at 46 inches or 117 centimeters.

-Homeowners will also have a choice to choose between open and sealed burners, with their main difference being that open burners have a wide opening ideal for boosted cooking power.
+Homeowners will also have a choice between open and sealed burners, with their main difference being that open burners have a wide opening ideal for boosted cooking power.
 At the same time, the latter is more for homes because they are sealed and easy to clean.

 Sizes for Electric Cooktops